thevuong/next15-filterlist/STEPS.md

 ## Cache() getCategoriesMap in categories.ts

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
-We can deduplicate this with a cache() function.
-- Show console logs 2x.
+Show console logs 2x.
+- We can deduplicate this since it's running in the same render.
 - Add cache() to getCategoriesMap in categories.ts.
-Show console logs 1x, reduced load time?
+Show console logs 1x, reduced load time.
 - This is also good for using inside dynamic metadata.

-We can now use our common pattern of fetching data inside components, similar to how we would use useQuery in a client side app.
-This is automatically happening with fetch requests by the way.
+This means that can keep using our common pattern of fetching data inside components, similar to how we would use useQuery in a client side app.
+This deduplication automatically happening with fetch requests by the way.

 ## Turn on staleTimes in next.config.js

 - Every time we click a tab, filter, or search, we are rerunning the page.tsx table on the server, with the data fetch.
 We can cache this.
 - Cache the rsc payload for the route page.tsx (table) by turning on staleTimes in next.config.js.
-Show the result.
+- Show the result.
 Click the same twice.
 This is a Next.js 15 feature.

 ## Final demo

 - Reload page.
-Interact with tabs while streaming in the server components as they load.
+Interact with tabs and filters while streaming in the server components as they load.
 Switch tabs back and fourth.
-Switch tabs.
 Click multiple filters.
 - Greatly improved UX even though the data fetches are still extremely slow.
 App feels super responsive.
-- And this is very robust: progressively enhanced, no race conditions because of useTransitions, reloadable and shareable.
-Low amount of js, using only where needed.
+- And this is very robust: progressively enhanced, we wont have race conditions because of useTransitions, the app is reloadable and shareable.
+And there is a low amount of js, using it only where needed.
 - No useEffects or useStates in sight.
 We are making interactive apps without it.
 In the new React world with Next.js 15 we don't need it as much.

 ## Test lighthouse scores

+- FCP: FCP is better!
+Showing suspense fallbacks right away.
+- LCP: Its a lot better, but it's dependant on the project details so it's higher than FCP.
 - TBT: 0 since minimal JS and no long tasks, responsive page, no uncanny valley since default elements.
 Same as before pretty much.
-- FCP: FCP is better!
-Only waiting for our project details to show something.
-- LCP: Same as our FCP, same waiting time.
-Its also a lot better.
-- CLS: Good since my skeletons are good, but not perfect and will always be hard to maintain.
+- CLS: Managed 0 since my skeletons are good, but not perfect and will often be hard to obtain with dynamically sized content.
 - Speed index way better since we show incrementally more content.

-## Fix LCP and FCP with Partial Pre-rendering
+## Fix LCP with Partial Pre-rendering

 - We are still not the best on LCP and FCP.
 Actually, we are dynamically fetching this project details data on every page load even though it very rarely changes.
 - This could be static data that we can revalidate on a time based interval using X (unstable_cache), Y (fetch options) or Z (ISR).
 Wasting resources and time.
 Static is the fastest.